rheiland/tool4ise/README.md

 ```
 ~/git/ise_proj1$ jupyter notebook ise_proj1.ipynb
 ```
+6. Commit your new repo.
-6. Before you can actually run a simulation and visualize results from the (local) notebook, you'll need to build your PhysiCell project (in /src) and copy the ```myproj``` executable to /bin.
+7. Before you can actually run a simulation and visualize results from the (local) notebook, you'll need to build your PhysiCell project (in /src) and copy the ```myproj``` executable to /bin.
 See details below.
-7. Perform steps to create your nanoHUB tool.
+8. Perform steps to create your nanoHUB tool.

 ## Details...